MOVES-Standard Chartered, Neon, Weatherbys Private Bank, Nomura

-July 11 The following financial services industry appointments were announced on Tuesday.
+July 11 (Reuters) - The following financial services industry appointments were announced on Tuesday.
 To inform us of other job changes, email moves@thomsonreuters.com.

 Samuel Tan has left the loan syndication and distribution team at Standard Chartered after more than three years.